fluent/data-collection/output_plugins/out_rewrite_tag_filter.md

 # rewrite_tag_filter Output Plugin

 The `out_rewrite_tag_filter` Output plugin has designed to rewrite tag like mod_rewrite.
 Re-emit a record with rewrited tag when a value matches/unmatches with the regular expression.
 Also you can change a tag from apache log by domain, status-code(ex.
 500 error), user-agent, request-uri, regex-backreference and so on with regular expression.

 ## How it works

 It is a sample to arrange the tags by the regexp matched value of 'message'.

-    :::text
     # Configuration
     <match app.message>
       type rewrite_tag_filter
       rewriterule1 message ^\[(\w+)\] $1.${tag}
     </match>

-    :::text
     +----------------------------------------+        +----------------------------------------------+
     | original record                        |        | rewrited tag record                          |
     |----------------------------------------|        |----------------------------------------------|